diogoaguiar/anime-plex-filenames/README.md

 - Pyhton 3.7+

 ### Configuration
+1. Create a copy of the `config.json.example` and rename it to `config.json`.
-Edit the `config.json` and set the fields to match your system and usage:
+2. Edit the `config.json` and set the fields to match your system and usage:
     - **regex**: The regex used to parse the original filenames.
         - The script expects the named groups: `show`, `season`, `episode` and `ext`.
+        - Also supports a list with various regex entries.
+The script will try to match the filenames with each of the entries, in the given order, until it finds a match.
-    - The regex is set to match HorribleSubs file format, only.
-You will need to adapt it to work with other website releases.
+        - The given example is set to match HorribleSubs filenames only.
+You will need to modify the regex (or append new entries) to work with other website releases.
     - **from_path**: Path to the directory where the files that need processing are located.
     - **to_path**: Path to the directory of the Plex library, where the shows folders are located.

 ## Usage
 Run the python script `move-and-rename.py`, like so: